jorgebucaran/fisher/man/man1/fisher-install.md

 fisher install *name*<br>
 fisher install *path* <br>
 fisher install *owner/repo*<br>
-fisher install *function*<br>

 ## DESCRIPTION

-Install one or more plugins, by name, URL, path or function name.
+Install one or more plugins.
 If no arguments are given, read the standard input.

 In addition, all of the following owner/repo variations are accepted: